V-Fast/Act/README.md

 - Install the latest version of [Fabric API](https://modrinth.com/mod/fabric-api)

 ## Known Bugs
-- NPC entity only appears after a death event
 - NPC entities do not save
 - NPC entity does not have knockback when damaged by entity or player
 - `/npc` "*ign*" parameter is not case sensitive